 Knose Pet Insurance

-Get up to 90% of your vet bills reimbursed with Knose Pet Insurance.
+Get up to 90% of your vet bills, as much as $25,000 a year, reimbursed with Knose Pet Insurance.

 Knose Pet Insurance lets you choose how much of your vet bills you want covered - 70%, 80% or 90%.
-They offer two comprehensive pet insurance policies: cover for your dog and cover for your cat.
+It offers two comprehensive pet insurance policies: cover for your dog and cover for your cat.
 These policies include cover for accidents, illnesses, euthanasia and come with an annual benefit limit of $25,000 for all covered conditions, with no sub-limits for specific ailments like paralysis ticks.
+Plus the standard waiting period for illness is about half that of other brands (14 days versus 30 days for other brands.)

 What pet insurance policies does Knose offer?